We’ve heard it for decades. “Don’t smoke while pregnant! It’s dangerous for the baby!” But they mean smoking cigarettes.

 Weed/Pot contains many of the same chemicals you find in cigarettes.
 Burning it causes the same chemical reactions, which cause toxic effects in the body.

 Vaping and edibles avoid those chemical reactions…they’re less harmful to the body than smoking.
 But you’re still taking in chemicals like THC, which lingers in the body for weeks after consumption.
-There is no ‘100% safe’ way to use marijuana.
+Which means that marijuana edibles are safer than smoking, but not 100% “safe.”

 How Does Marijuana Affect an Unborn Baby?

 They have these effects because the child shares the mother’s blood supply while in the womb.
 Chemicals that get into the mother’s bloodstream—like alcohol, nicotine from cigarettes, or THC from weed—end up in the baby’s bloodstream too.

 This is why using pot when pregnant isn’t “safe.”
 Smoking, vaping, or consuming marijuana gets into your bloodstream and passes to the baby.
 So yes, it does affect unborn babies.

 What kind of effects does marijuana cause?
 Research gives us the following list: